squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

 Current releases can be retrieved from http://www.squid-cache.org/Versions or your operating system distributor.
 Hos to do this is outlined in the system-specific help pages.

-Additional problems and resolutions for your specific system may be found in the system-specific help troubleshooting
+Additional problems and resolutions for your specific system may be found in the system-specific help troubleshooting:
-<<FullSearch(title:KnowledgeBase/ regex:C{1}ategoryDistributionInfo regex:"Troubleshooting")>>
+<<FullSearch(title:KnowledgeBase/ regex:"SquidFaq/BinaryPackages" regex:"Troubleshooting")>>

+Some common situations have their own detailed explanations and workarounds:
+<<FullSearch(title:KnowledgeBase/ regex:C{1}ategoryKnowledgeBase regex:"SquidFaq/Troubleshooting")>>

 == Why am I getting "Proxy Access Denied?" ==
 You may need to set up the ''http_access'' option to allow requests from your IP addresses.
 Please see ../SquidAcl for information about that.